gospodinp/torei-rpg/rules.md

                                                     `2`{.d10}
 ------------------------------------------------------------------------

+Table: Dice allocations for the five [Background] types.

 ## Belongings

 Does your character carry anything?
 Tools of the trade?
 Restraints?
 Whips?
 Vibrators?

 `1`{.d6}
-~    if it’s normal.
+~    if it’s Torean.
 `2`{.d6}
-~    if it’s excellent.
+~    if it’s excellent Torean equipment.
 It’s only excellent if people meeting your character would notice and comment on it: "Now that is a masterpiece of a whip!"
 `1`{.d8}
-~    if it’s big.
-Similarly: "holy smokes that’s a big knife."
+~    if it’s from off-world.
 `2`{.d8}
-~    if it’s excellent plus big.
+~    if it’s excellent off-world equipment.
 `1`{.d4}
-~    if it’s crap.
-Crap plus big is still just `1`{.d4}.
+~    if it’s terrible.

-> FIXME: adjust this for offworld/daemon tech.
+`2`{.d4}
+~    if it's Torean biotech.
+`3`{.d4}
+~    if it's excellent Torean biotech.
+`4`{.d4}
+~    if it's Torean biotech from the AIs.

 ## Initiation to Torei